ORTools4MTEX/ORTools/README.md

 ---

 ##  Example scripts
-The world of martensitic transformation analysis can be difficult to navigate.
+The world of martensitic transformation or phase transition analysis can be difficult to navigate.
 To help make the analysis accessible, transparent, and easy to comprehend, the **ORTools** library consists of plug-and-play functions.
 Example scripts are provided to help demonstrate these functions *in action*.

 It is possible to run the example scripts from start to end, but we encourage you to run the example scripts [in sections](https://mathworks.com/help/matlab/matlab_prog/run-sections-of-programs.html) to understand the correlation between the code and the generated results.
-This will also help you to follow the comments, which provide instructions on the choices to make in the interactive parts of the program and/or help explain the obtained plots and results.
+This will also help you follow the comments, which provide instructions on the choices to make in the interactive parts of the program and/or help explain the obtained plots and results.
 In this way, you will learn the syntax applied throughout the code as well as the meaning behind the presented results.

 ### [Example 1](./ORTools_example1.m)
 #### Parent grain reconstruction and variant analysis in lath martensitic steel
-This script follows the same dataset and steps that are used to demonstrate the reconstruction of austenitic parent grains from martensite grains in the official [MTEX example](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) for martensite formation in steels.
-Here we show how **ORTools** provides prewritten and additional plotting functions to create publication-ready plots.
+This script follows the same dataset and steps that are used to demonstrate the reconstruction of austenitic parent grains from martensite grains in the official [MTEX example](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) for martensite transformation in steels.
+Here we show how **ORTools** provides pre-written and additional plotting functions to create publication-ready plots.

 [![ORTools - Example 1](http://img.youtube.com/vi/AcR-nXg5QKo/0.jpg)](http://www.youtube.com/watch?v=AcR-nXg5QKo "Video Title")